Cellular Operating Systems

 From a scientific point of view, metabolism can be defined as the dynamic biochemistry of life that provides cells with the energy and the building blocks required for their three- and four-dimensional self-organization.

-In our lab, we aim at understanding and applying the fundamental design principles of metabolism.
-On the one hand, we study the function and organization of natural metabolism in the context of the living cell.
-On the other hand, we use our understanding to build novel, synthetic metabolism in a bottom-up fashion.
+In our group, we aim at understanding and applying the fundamental design principles of metabolism.
+On the one hand, we study the function and organization of natural metabolism in the context of the living cell – from the function of the individual enzyme to their integration into complex networks.
+On the other hand, we use this understanding to build novel, synthetic metabolism, which we implement into living cells – or even artificial cells that we also construct in our group in a bottom-up fashion.

 Selected Publications